rhx/SwiftGtk/README.md

 ##### Ubuntu

-On Ubuntu 20.04 and 18.04, you can use the gtk that comes with the distribution.
+On Ubuntu 21.04, you can use the gtk that comes with the distribution.
 Just install with the `apt` package manager:

 	sudo apt update
-	sudo apt install libgtk-3-dev gir1.2-gtksource-3.0 gobject-introspection libgirepository1.0-dev libxml2-dev jq
+	sudo apt install libgtk-4-bin libgtk-4-common libgtk-4-dev libgtk-4-doc gir1.2-gtksource-4 gobject-introspection libgirepository1.0-dev libxml2-dev jq

-##### Fedora

-On Fedora 29, you can use the gtk that comes with the distribution.
-Just install with the `dnf` package manager:

-	sudo dnf install gtk3-devel pango-devel cairo-devel cairo-gobject-devel glib2-devel gobject-introspection-devel libxml2-devel jq

 #### macOS